graasp/docs/blog/unlisted/unlisted-staging-updates.md

   - Likert Scale
   - Short Answer

+We warmly welcome and encourage feedback from our users to continuously improve our platform.
+You can contact us by email [admin@graasp.org](mailto:admin@graasp.org) or by submitting an issue in this [Github repository](https://github.com/graasp/graasp-feedback).

 :::info[For editors and developers]
-Feel free to update this text for later official release: https://github.com/graasp/docs/blob/main/blog/unlisted-staging-updates.md
+Feel free to update this text before we officially release it using the "Edit this page" button at the end of the article
 :::